You’re about to discover your new favorite sandwich, and I won’t even pretend to be humble about it.

 - Make-Ahead Friendly – Prepare meatballs in advance and assemble sandwiches when needed, making weeknight dinners or party prep a breeze.
 Leftovers heat up beautifully for next-day lunches.

-My Favorite Meatball Grinder Sandwich Recipe
+Ultimate Meatball Grinder Sandwich

 Growing up in Wisconsin, I’ve always appreciated how our local cheese elevates classic Italian-American dishes.
 This meatball grinder featuring Wisconsin brick cheese combines the best of both worlds – hearty Italian meatballs with the distinctive taste of brick cheese, our regional favorite.
 The melty texture of brick cheese makes it perfect for this hot sandwich.